 This is not a current document.
 It has been repealed and is no longer in force.

-(1) This procedure supports the implementation of the University of Newcastle Work Health and Safety Policy and must be read in conjunction with that document.
+(1) This procedure supports the implementation of the Alcohol and Other Drugs Policy and must be read in conjunction with that policy and the Appendices attached to this document.

 Top of Page